Gopal-Dahale/OpenOCRCorrect/README.md

   - $ make

 ## How to run the code?
-To execute the file in Qt_Notepad folder
+To execute the file in QOpenOCRCorrect folder
   - $ ./qpadfinal

 ## What has been done?